How musical is a novice?

 So, a kid easily recognises the rhythm and can recreate it.
 The parent could muck around with the notes involved in the nursery rhyme, but keep the rhythm the same, and the kid laps it up.
 Later, as the kid develops relative pitch awareness (I’ll come to this in a moment), the parent can no longer muck around with the notes used … the kid knows when it’s “right” or “wrong”.

 Our bodies are literally full of processes that are timed that keep us functioning and healthy unless something breaks down.
 Our heart beat, our biorhythms, our brain waves, the synchronisation of signals sent from our brains to our muscles to position our joints correctly for the motions we are about to make.
 Of course, these are all happening wthout us thinking about it, but it also means we can latch on to the beat in music, and mainitain it for awhile, even when the music stops.
-It means we can accurely distinguish actual note placement in time against the underlying beat, until the music gets so fast, or so slow, that this capability disappears.
-It means nearly everyone can tell when a band is playing is playing out of time, regardless if we’ve never touched a musical instrument.
+It means we can accurately distinguish actual note placement in time against the underlying beat, until the music gets so fast, or so slow, that this capability disappears.
+It means nearly everyone can tell when a band is playing out of time, regardless if we’ve never touched a musical instrument.

 We hear melody as relationships between notes.